Xornyv3/OEE-dashboard/docs/Prodex-Dashboard-User-Guide.md

 ## FAQs

 - Why do I see realistic sample data?
-When live data isn’t connected, Prodex shows lifelike samples so you can train and plan without downtime.
+When live data isn’t connected, Blue Upgrade Technology shows lifelike samples so you can train and plan without downtime.
 - Which tabs are read‑only?
 All sections are read‑only by default; any writes occur via integrations configured by your admin.
 - Can I change targets?
 Targets are maintained by admins in the Reference/ERP systems; ask your lead to update them.

 If you need a brief live tour or onboarding session, reach out to your admin or CI lead.
-Prodex is designed to make wins visible and losses actionable, fast.
+Blue Upgrade Technology is designed to make wins visible and losses actionable, fast.